psfblair/ConwayLife3D/README.md

 ### A Unity Game with code in F\#

-This simulation is an extension of Conway's Game of Life from 2 dimensions to three dimensions.
+This simulation is an extension of Conway's Game of Life from 2D to 3D.

 From A. K. Dewdney's "Computer Recreations" column in Scientific American around 1987, which proposes a notation for rules of life-like simulations: